Serializable, Lockless, Distributed: Isolation in CockroachDB

 - Operations are only allowed to conflict with earlier timestamps; a transaction is not allowed to commit if doing so would create a conflict with a later timestamp.

-By disallowing any conflicts that flow against the timestamp-ordered direction, acyclic serializability graphs are impossible.
+By disallowing any conflicts that flow against the timestamp-ordered direction, cyclic serializability graphs are impossible.
 However, let’s explore in detail how CockroachDB actually goes about detecting and disallowing these conflicts.

 Write-Read Conflicts – MVCC Database